-Since 2005, NFWF's Long Island Sound Futures Fund has invested $10.5 million in 262 projects in communities surrounding the Sound.
-The projects will open up 128 river miles for fish passage, and restore or acquire more than 959 acres of critical fish and wildlife habitat.
+Since 2005, NFWF's Long Island Sound Futures Fund has invested $13 million in 306 projects in communities surrounding the Sound.
+With grantee match of $25 million, the Long Island Sound Futures Fund has generated a total of $38 million for locally-based conservation.
+The projects will open up 150 river miles for fish passage, and restore or acquire more than 1,013 acres of critical fish and wildlife habitat and open space.
 This habitat includes lakes, underwater grasses, woodlands, meadows, wetlands, beaches, dunes and river and park frontage.
-With grantee matches of almost $24 million, the Long Island Sound Futures Fund has generated a total of almost $35 million for locally-based conservation.

 NFWF manages the Long Island Sound Futures Fund in partnership with the Long Island Sound Study through U.S. EPA’s Long Island Sound Office.
-Major funding for the program is provided by the U.S. Environmental Protection Agency, Long Island Sound Study, U.S. Fish and Wildlife Service and USDA Natural Resources Conservation Service.
+Major funding for the program is provided by the U.S. Environmental Protection Agency, Long Island Sound Study, and the U.S. Fish and Wildlife Service.